OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - MBR (Master Boot Record)
 - GPT (GUID Partition Table)

-MBR dates back to the early days of MSDOS.
-When using MBR, a disk may have up to four primary partitions.
-One (and only one) of the primary partitions can be designated as an extended partition, which can be subdivided further into logical partitions with 15 partitions possible.
+**MBR** dates back to the early days of MSDOS.
+When using MBR, a disk may have up to _four_ **primary partitions**. _One_ (and only one) of the primary partitions can be designated as an **extended partition**, which can be subdivided further into **logical partitions** with 15 total partitions possible.

-GPT is on all modern systems and is based on UEFI (Unified Extensible Firmware Interface).
-By default, it may have up to 128 primary partitions.
+GPT is on all modern systems and is based on **UEFI** (Unified Extensible Firmware Interface).
+By default, it may have up to _128_ primary partitions.
 When using the GPT scheme, there is no need for extended partitions.
-Partitions can be up to 233 TB in size (with MBR, the limit is just 2TB).
+Partitions can be up to _233 TB_ in size (with MBR, the limit is just _2TB_).

 #### MBR Parition Table

-The disk partition table is contained within the disk's Master Boot Record (MBR), and is the 64 bytes following the 446 byte boot record.
+The **disk partition table** is contained within the disk's Master Boot Record (MBR), and is the **64 bytes** following the 446 byte boot record.
 One partition on a disk may be marked active.
 When the system boots, that partition is where the MBR looks for items to load.

 The structure of the MBR is defined by an operating system-independent convention.
-The first 446 bytes are reserved for the program code.
-They typically hold part of a boot loader program.
+The **first 446 bytes** are reserved for the program code.
+They typically hold part of a **boot loader program**.

-There are 2 more bytes at the end of the MBR known as the magic number, signature word, or end of sector marker, which always have the value 0x55AA.
+There are **2 more bytes** at the end of the MBR known as the **magic number, signature word, or end of sector marker**, which always have the value **0x55AA**.

-Each entry in the partition table is 16 bytes long and contains information:
+Each entry in the partition table is **16 bytes long** and contains information:

 - Active bit
 - Beginning address in cylinder/head/sectors (CHS) format